pavanssetty/python-official/README.md

 # python-official
-My scripts which I have written for my official work
+My scripts which I have written for my automation tasks